-The Rare Disorders Strategy outlines the Government's intentions to improve health system responsiveness for people living with a rare disorder.
-The sooner these intentions are acted upon, the sooner we will begin to see improvements in the health and wellbeing of those affected.
+The Rare Disorders Strategy outlines the Government's intentions to improve health outcomes for people living with a rare disorder.

 • Manatū Hauora | The Ministry of Health,